777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/qpsk_python2.svg
    :align: center
    :target: ../_images/qpsk_python2.svg
+   :alt: QPSK with AWGN noise generated or simulated in Python

-Consider how additive white Gaussian noise (AGWN) produces a uniform spread around each point in the constellation.
+Consider how additive white Gaussian noise (AWGN) produces a uniform spread around each point in the constellation.
 If there's too much noise then symbols start passing the boundary (the four quadrants) and will be interpreted by the receiver as an incorrect symbol.
 Try increasing :code:`noise_power` until that happens.

 For those interested in simulating phase noise, which could result from phase jitter within the local oscillator (LO), replace the :code:`r` with: